scikit-image/scikit-image/INSTALL.rst

 - You're likely to get an older version.

-- You'll probably want to make updates and add new packages outside the package manager, leaving you open to the same kind of dependency conflicts you see when using pip without a virtual environment.
+- You'll probably want to make updates and add new packages outside of the package manager, leaving you with the same kind of dependency conflicts you see when using pip without a virtual environment.

 - There's an added risk because operating systems use Python, so if you